SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 Secure your Lambda Function URL or API Gateway method by selecting **AWS_IAM** for the authorization type in configuration on AWS side.

 :::tip
-Having URL to the webhook, copy and paste it into a notepad.
-You will need it to configure the webhook connection in the next section.
+Have your webhook URL handy by copying and pasting it to a notepad.
+You'll need it to configure your webhook connection in the next section.
 :::

 ## Create an IAM user with required privileges